 INTRODUCTION

 Colorectal cancer (CRC) is a heterogeneous disease.
 Approximately three decades ago, the genetic roadmap for the origin and development of CRC was identified[1].
 Since then, massive technological progress has allowed the identification of numerous genetic and epigenetic components of the disease, further improving our understanding of the heterogeneity associated with CRC.
-We now know that not only does CRC exhibit a highly complex inter-tumor heterogeneity across multiple cases, warranting the need for personalized medicine[2]; rather also displays a component of intra-tumor heterogeneity (morphological, genotypic and phenotypic differences within the same tumor)[3].
-The overall picture was further complicated by the discovery of cancer stem cells (CSCs) that led to an altered component of intra-tumor heterogeneity, i.e., heterogeneity between clonal populations, owing to the highly dynamic nature of CSCs.
-Major components affecting this behavior of CSCs include the tumor genetics, epigenetic signals, and most importantly, the surrounding tumor microenvironment[4].
-Notably these factors have brought a landmark change in our understanding of the landscape of CRC development and progression.
+We now know that not only does CRC exhibit a highly complex inter-tumor heterogeneity across multiple cases, warranting the need for personalized medicine[2], but it also displays a component of intra-tumor heterogeneity (morphological, genotypic, and phenotypic differences within the same tumor)[3].
+The overall picture was further complicated by the discovery of cancer stem cells (CSCs) that led to an altered component of intra-tumor heterogeneity (i.e. heterogeneity between clonal populations), owing to the highly dynamic nature of CSCs.
+Major components affecting this behavior of CSCs include tumor genetics, epigenetic signals, and most importantly, the surrounding tumor microenvironment[4].
+Notably, these factors have brought a landmark change in our understanding of the landscape of CRC development and progression.
 Considering these developments, here we review the current understanding as well as the evolving concepts of CSCs in the context of origin, development, and outcome of CRC.
 At the outset, we wish to clarify that the understanding of several aspects of CSCs, particularly within the field of CRC, is still at its infancy.
 Regardless, we aim to provide critical shreds of evidence from clinically relevant discoveries that would attempt to bridge, if not all, certain knowledge gaps existent within this field.

 THE STEM CELL NICHE: PERSPECTIVES OF THE ADULT INTESTINE